(tl;dr. source code and KiCAD project at the end of this page!)

 - The third one is that we need to create a dynamic list of sprites.
 If one manages to get followed by many enemies (without killing them) the list could become huge.
 Furthermore dynamic lists are always somewhat difficult to handle.

 - The fourth one is that one could cheat, by first discovering an enemy, then having it becoming off-screen.
-A partial workaround would be to store in the dynamic sprite, its information about the tile, where it was born.
+A partial workaround would be to store in the dynamic sprite data the tile position where it was born.
 If it goes offscreen, and it has not been killed, we could set again the bit corresponding to the tile it belong, so that if the player goes back, the enemy is back again!

 - This technique cannot be efficiently used when all the characters must be “live” even if off-screen (e.g. like a top-view version of Unreal Tournaments, where the bots must continuously fight each other).